mohit-217/EY_Assignment/README.md

 # Model Training Logs
+## Training Configuration
+Go through the file test_axoltol.yaml for one sample configuration.
+There are multiple model replicas are uploaded to huggingface.
+Which contain the entire configuration of the each model training.
 ## Training Details
 This document contains the training logs for the fine-tuning of a custom model on financial news data.